Girard Perregaux Cal.792-227 18ct 1971

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

-This 18ct yellow gold example was produced with equal care and attention to quality and craftsmanship as the movement and so it is of the finest quality.
+This 18ct yellow gold example was produced with the same equal care and attention to quality and craftsmanship as the movement and therefore is of the finest quality.

 The case measures 31mm in diameter excluding the original unsigned crown.
 The case is in remarkable condition considering its age, very close to perfect in fact, with no dings, scratches or dimples visible to the naked eye and the case-back is of full thickness and has never been engraved.
-Inside the case-back, all is correct and as expected, signed: ‘Girard-Perregaux’ with 18ct hallmarks, the exterior of the case back carries the reference numbers 9081 GA and 18K.
+Inside the case-back, all is correct and signed: ‘Girard-Perregaux’ with 18ct hallmarks and the exterior of the case-back carries the reference number 9081 GA.

 Please note, as ever our standard advice applies: Vintage watches should be kept clean and dry at all times.